sanctuarycomputer/welding/README.md

 Must Have

 - [ ] Textarea color should be the same
-- [ ] Royalties should only be editable by original creators while they own it (sigh, redeploy needed)
 - [ ] https://twitter.com/tszzl/status/1551702792850460673
 - [ ] CSS for Code Blocks